UVW01/TCP-IP-Networking-Fundamentals-aka-NetPractice/README.md

 - Other functions of the physical layer include the conversion of signals into something that another layer can use (referred to as a bit), and adjusting the signal to allow for multiple users to use the same connections.

 ## The TCP/IP Model
+...

+## Data tranfer
+whenevr a Host tries to send data to another Host, a Process called **Encapsulation** occurs, which is basically addind more layers to the data that's being sent in order for it to be sent to the right destination.
+1. It starts with adding some _TCP_ data to the original _DATA_, we get something called a _Segment_
+2. After that we add some _Network_ data _(IP Addresse)_ to the previously assembeled _Segmant_, and we get something called a _Packet_
+3. And before we sed that to the Physical layer, we add some _Data link_ stuff to the previously assembeled _Packet_ in order to get what we call a _Frame_
+4. and we send that sh!? to the _Physical Layer_ which is basically just _1s_ and _0s_ going through cables or through radio waves _(in case of a Wireless network)_

 ## Glossary